FDMA vs TDMA vs CDMA | Difference between FDMA TDMA CDMA

-For example in GSM entire frequency band of 25 MHz is divided into 124 RF carriers of bandwidth 200 KHz each.
-In Satellite applications entire transponder band of 500 MHz is divided into 24 channels each of bandwidth 40MHz (36 MHz useful and 4MHz guard band).
+In GSM, entire frequency band of 25 MHz is divided into 124 RF carriers of bandwidth 200 KHz each.
+In Satellite, entire transponder bandwidth of 500 MHz is divided into 24 channels each having 40MHz (36 MHz useful BW and 4MHz guard BW).

 PAMA vs DAMA vs RMA